chromium/chromium/components/site_isolation/README.md

 sites, managing preferences that store heuristically isolated sites where users have entered passwords or logged in via OAuth, and computing memory thresholds for applying Site Isolation.
-Platforms that currently use partial Site Isolation include Android, Fuchsia, and WebLayer, while iOS does not support Site Isolation at all.
+Platforms that currently use partial Site Isolation include Android, Fuchsia, WebLayer, and Blink for iOS, while iOS (with Webkit) does not support Site Isolation at all.
 See [process_model_and_site_isolation.md](/docs/process_model_and_site_isolation.md) for more details.